gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Create a custom error class

-Then, in a shared project, create a `ApiError` class:
+Then, in the same shared project, create a `ApiError` class:

 ```ts shared/src/apiError.ts
 export class ApiError extends Error {